 Doing so promotes a broader understanding within an organization of how decisions made, beyond procurement, can affect the supply chain.
 For example, legal staff,

 product developers and marketing all can have an impact.
 In addition, companies must look at their supply chain as a whole, and consider the suppliers that may have the most significant challenges to address.

 To help, the UN Global Compact hosts a website that is a one-stop shop for materials, initiatives and business practices on supply chain sustainability.
-Additionally, we develop guidance, such as our recent Guide to Traceability.
-We also host webinars on topics such as gender equality and occupational health and safety in the supply chain.
+Additionally, we develop guidance, such as our recent Guide to Traceability and the Practical Guide for Continuous Improvement to assist companies in developing more sustainable supply chain practices.
+We also host webinars on topics such as SME supplier engagement, gender equality and occupational health and safety in the supply chain.